halhen/shoutcast-search/documentation.md

 	$ shoutcast-search -g rock --sort=ln5b

 ## Automation
-I've defined a function in my .bashrc to easily start a radio station using [mpg123](http://en.wikipedia.org/wiki/Mpg123):
+I've have a function in my .bashrc to quickly search and start a station with [mpg123](http://en.wikipedia.org/wiki/Mpg123):

 	radio() {
 		killall mpg123; shoutcast-search -n 1 -t mpeg -b ">63" --sort=ln10r $* | xargs mpg123 -q -@ &
 	}

 This function selects one random station out of the top ten most listened to playing mpeg at 64+ kbps.
-I can also specify new options, or change the ones set in the script, from the command line like below.
+It also takes arguments to set new options, or change the ones set in the script, from the command line like below.

 	$ radio chill

-A similar script can easily be put in a shell script and connected to a media button on the keyboard.
+Something similar can easily be put in a shell script and connected to a media button on the keyboard.

 ## Media players
 Check your audio players documentation on how to play shoutcast streams.
 Here follow a few examples.